 However, with the inclusion of additional technology, you can expect them to cost a fair amount more than traditional seating.

 Whichever product you end up choosing, just remmeber to scrutinize as much as the buying guide above does, and you can't go far wrong.
-The top rated toilets aren't necessarily the most expensive or best selling ones.
+The top options aren't necessarily the most expensive or best selling toilets.
 In fact, it can often be the units that are overlooked.
 When shopping, I like to make a mental note of functions you want included, alongside a rough budget level.
 I find it helps me buy within my means whilst getting something as close to my criteria as possible.